Bean061/RAD_Allele_Dropout_Remedy/README.md

 This pipeline can be applied to RAD-seq experiments missing closely related outgroup, largely increasing the number of shared loci in outgroup.
 It helps obtain more informative sites in outgroups, improving downstream phylogenetic analysis.

 ## Prerequisites:
-Run [ipyrad](https://ipyrad.readthedocs.io/en/latest/) to get the .loci file and .phy file as the input for this pipeline.
+Run [ipyrad](https://ipyrad.readthedocs.io/en/latest/) for RAD-seq data to get the .loci file and .phy file as the input for this pipeline.

 ## python Dependencies